 Nowadays, I hear stories about the younger generation listening to many of these expired or aging musicians and to so many other recording artists from the days when music was music and singing was singing, as well as a natural talent.
 The singer sang for the love of song, not merely for ego or even much money.
 The stories are legend of just how little any recording artist made unless he or she composed the material.
 That basic fact of the music business remains unchanged today.
 The shriekers and young yellers “perform” for their own pleasure, not for that of the audience.

-I occasionally read comments (the non-profane and non-attack ones) on YouTube and I realize that the music has died, but not in the way that Don McLean and his infernally long American pie claimed that it had.
+I occasionally read comments (the non-profane and non-attack ones) online and I realize that the music has died, but not in the way that Don McLean and his infernally long American pie claimed that it had.
 (I swear that on the radio I could not escape the song.
 I ignored so much of the lyrics that when, a decade later, I participated in the inspection of levees, the sight was an epiphany to me: so this is a levee!)